-Both the E-M10 III and the K-1 II are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So how do things add up?
 Is the Olympus E-M10 III better than the Pentax K-1 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus OM-D E-M10 Mark III:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60i).